chisNaN/my-private-repos/README.md

 ## react-stack

->How to install LAST VERSIONS of: webpack, babel, react, react-router and airbnb linter from SCRATCH using yarn
+>How to install LAST VERSIONS of: webpack (or parcel), babel, react, react-router, react-intl and airbnb linter (or standard) from SCRATCH using yarn

 ## dc-webstack

 >A (maintained) docker-compose stack with: php7, apache, mysql, phpmyadmin, rabbitmq, mailhog for Symfony apps.
 A bash script is included to install Symfony.

+## pwa-integration

+>Required files (service worker, manifest, icons, JavaScript) to turn your front into PWA and with update process

 ## symfony3-module